Wednesday, August 22, 2018 | 10:00am EST

 You should immediately report to the Executive Director of the Office of International Education in Bouck Hall, Room 116 (View Campus Map).
 The office is open Monday through Friday from 9:00am to 5:00pm.
 You are required to attend as much of the International Student Orientation and General New Student Orientation Experience as possible, but if you arrive too late for that, you must check in to your assigned residence hall, meet with your academic advisor, register for classes and begin attending classes on Monday, August 27, 2018 (again, be certain to contact the offices of International Education and Residential Life with your late arrival information).

 If you arrive too late in the day to visit any offices or participate in orientation activities, and if Residential Life is not aware of your exact arrival time on campus, please call University Police at 518-255-5317 for assistance.
 The campus police will meet you and conduct you to your residence hall as long as you have that information with you.
 You should then go directly into your residence hall and settle in.
 Then, check in with the Office of International Education on the next business day.

-- Pick up your bus pass at the Student Life Center (Bouck Hall-the cost is included in your bill)
+Pick up your bus pass at the Student Leadership office (Bouck Hall-the cost is included in your bill)